sk408/ile_exam/TX-ILE-Practice-Exam.md

 Unilateral conductive loss is a red flag requiring medical evaluation to rule out treatable pathology before hearing aid fitting.

 **30. B - Possible test validity concerns**
-A 20 dB discrepancy between PTA and SRT (should be ±6 dB) suggests test validity issues, possible non-organic hearing loss, or testing errors.
+A 20 dB discrepancy between PTA and SRT (should be within ±10 dB) suggests test validity issues, possible non-organic hearing loss, or testing errors.
+The patient should be reinstructed and retested.

 **31. C - Severe**
 Hearing loss of 71-90 dB HL is classified as severe.
 75 dB falls in this range.